emanbuc/StayAtHomeSK4F/README.md

 Families, groups of friends, schools, associations and other types of communities can create **private groups** on Stay@HomeSK4F and use the tools of the platform to continue their activities remotely in the best possible way.

-## Accomplishments that I'm proud of
+## Business Plan
+The purpose of Stay@HomeSK4F is not to sell products or services.
+We are not a business firm, and we will make use of open soource software and free services, but anyway we will needs some found to keep the project going.
+We think that we keep the cost very low and rely on the following sources to cover the expense:
+- user subscription for access premium content
+- publich founding for no profit organization
+- Volunteering works
+- fee from sellers on the marketplace

 ## What I learned
-Ho imparato che alcune cose per me sono ovvie non lo sono per altri e che alcune cose che per me sono difficili per altri sono facili e naturali.
-Mettendo a disposizione capacità, idee e competenze si possono ottenere benefici importanti per tutti.
-Ho imparato ad utilizzare nuovi strumenti di produttività e collaborazione
+I learned that some things are obvious to me are not obvious to others and that some things that are difficult for me are easy and natural for others.
+I learned that by providing skills, ideas and skills you can obtain important benefits for all.
+I learned to use new productivity and collaboration tools.

-## What's next for stay_at_home_family_kit
+## What's next
-Start building a working online platform from the product concept defined in these days, also integrating other interesting complementary projects that we discovered during the hackathon.
+We plan to start building a working online platform from the product concept defined in these days, also integrating other interesting complementary projects that we discovered during the hackathon.

+The first steps will be completation of the mockup and the selection of the open source CMS/online community platform among the many available.